 A little while back, I was asked to attend a conference.
 I was excited and knew it would be a great experience.
 There were several presentations on a variety of topics related to leadership and how to effectively communicate your message.
 The majority of the presentations were exceptional and very beneficial to all in attendance.

 As I listened, many questions came to my mind.
 “What is the focus of his presentation?
 Where is he going with this?
 How is he going to relate this to leadership?
 How many points is he going to talk about?”

-I had a hard time figuring out the context of his presentation, what his main points were, where he was going with his speech, etc. As he started his presentation, he failed to let the audience know the topic and its relevance.
-It didn’t take long and the audience was completely lost.
+I had a hard time figuring out the context of his presentation, his main points, the direction of his speech, etc. As he started his presentation, he failed to let the audience know the topic and its relevance.
+The audience quickly became completely lost.
 From there, they began thinking about other things.

 How You Can Effectively Communicate

-“Tell ’em what you’re going to tell ’em.”
-To effectively communicate your message, let your audience know what you are going to talk about.
+Start by letting your audience know what you are going to talk about.
 Explain the context of your message and the points you intend to make.
 This gives your audience a reference point to start from.
 Your audience then has an outline to follow which helps them stay on track.

-In your conclusion re-emphasize your points to close the loop by summarizing the points discussed.
-Reiterate the invitations and/or action items while the topics are fresh in their minds.
+In your conclusion, summarize your points to close the loop.
+Re-emplasize the invitations and/or action items while the topics are fresh in their minds.
 Finish with an invitation for everyone to follow through on their commitments.

 Have you used this approach before?
 How has it helped you to communicate your message?
 Please share your thoughts in the comments section below!